michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 * better feature engineering of the variables
 * Try different categorization of data
 * Group variables, according to the business experience

+Besides that, there are some aspects we can improve, like:

+* exploration of class balancing techniques (oversampling of the minority class, subsampling of majority class, synthesis of new data, etc.)
+* Different categorical encodings
+* Utilization of appropriate metrics if the classes are imbalanced